lhoussaine-HSSINI/Streamlit-Playwright/README.md

-# Streamlit-Playwright
+# Streamlit Playwright

-Streamlit project to try to get playwright running on streamlit cloud
+Streamlit project to try to get playwright running on streamlit cloud.